Contributed by Artur Meyster

 4. Test Applicants with Real-Life Challenges

-It’s good to scrutinize technical resumes to see what kind of experiences and education your applicants have.
-However, it is also important to test your applicants’ technical skills.
+It’s good to scrutinize technical resumes to see your applicants’ experiences and education.
+However, in addressing the challenges for hiring managers, it is also important to test your applicants’ technical skills.

 Tech communities are a great resource for finding talent.
 People who are passionate about tech can make great candidates themselves, or they can refer people who will make excellent candidates.